Atila Septar

 Atila Septar (born 2 June 1996) is a French-Romanian rugby union football player.
-He plays as a centre or wing for Toulon.
+He plays as a centre or wing for Provence Rugby.

 Club career

-Atila Septar played for CA Brive for two seasons and currently plays for Top 14 team, Pau after playing between 2016 and 2018 for Clermont.
+Atila Septar played for CA Brive for two seasons then two more for Clermont then three years for Pau and two years for RC Toulon.
+He now plays for Pro D2 team Provence Rugby.

 International career

 Junior career

 Septar played for the France Under–20 rugby union team during the 2016 Six Nations Under 20s Championship playing in three matches.

 Senior career

 In October 2022, Atila was called for Romania's national team, the Oaks, making his international debut during Week 2 of the 2022 end-of-year rugby union internationals in a match against Chilean Los Cóndores.
 On this occasion he scored his first try for the national team.

 Personal life

 Atila Septar is the son of Romanian former International Rugby Union player, Erdinci Septar.